bobby-didcoding/django_course/steps/module_6.md

 </html>
 ```

-Create a sign_up.html file in users/templates/users:
+Create a sign_up.html file in users/templates/users and use the following snippet.

 ```
 <!DOCTYPE html>